Exterior complex scaling enables physics-informed neural networks for quantum scattering: Conclusions

-The PINN-ECS approach opens several directions for future research.
+The PINN-ECS approach opens several directions for future research, building on the broader trend of integrating machine learning into nuclear physics~\cite{Boehnlein2022}.
 The most immediate application is inverse problems: fitting optical potential parameters directly to experimental elastic scattering data by exploiting the end-to-end differentiability of the computational pipeline.
-Coupled-channels calculations for reactions involving particle transfer or nuclear excitation could be addressed by representing multiple channel wave functions with a multi-output network, avoiding the need to explicitly construct coupled integro-differential equations.
-Extension to few-body scattering problems~\cite{Lazauskas2020,Lazauskas2019}, where the mesh-free nature of neural networks may help mitigate the curse of dimensionality faced by grid-based methods, represents a longer-term goal.
+Coupled-channels calculations for reactions involving particle transfer or nuclear excitation~\cite{Thompson1988,Austern1987,Hagino2022} could be addressed by representing multiple channel wave functions with a multi-output network, avoiding the need to explicitly construct coupled integro-differential equations.
+Extension to few-body scattering problems~\cite{Deltuva2005,Lazauskas2018b,Lazauskas2019Symphony,Lazauskas2019}, where the mesh-free nature of neural networks may help mitigate the curse of dimensionality faced by grid-based methods, represents a longer-term goal.

 More broadly, this work demonstrates that the combination of physics-informed machine learning with analytic transformations such as complex scaling can extend the reach of neural network methods to problems that appear intractable within the standard PINN framework.
 The philosophy of transforming a difficult problem into one that matches the inductive biases of neural networks, namely smooth, bounded, decaying solutions, may prove fruitful in other areas of computational physics where boundary conditions pose fundamental challenges.